eyc94/brain/README.md

 - [ ] [Custom Data Structures](patterns/custom-data-structures.md) ![0/6 = 0%](https://progress-bar.dev/0)

 ## :round_pushpin: Top Leetcode Questions
-Adopted from the popular [Blind](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) post and Needcode's curated [list](https://neetcode.io/roadmap).
+Adopted from the popular [Blind](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) post and Needcode's curated [list](https://neetcode.io/roadmap) as well as from the book Elements of Programming Interviews in Java.
 - ***NOTE:*** Some questions are in the `Patterns & Techniques` section above.
 - See [this](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions) for a fast Leetcode link to curated list.